Unidata/science-gateway/vms/mcidas/readme.md

 ## Access ADDE from the IDV

-To verify all is in order, access this ADDE server from the Unidata IDV by pointing to the `adde-jetstream.unidata.ucar.edu` server in the Image Data Chooser.
+To verify all is in order, access this ADDE server from the Unidata IDV by pointing to the `adde.scigw.unidata.ucar.edu` server in the Image Data Chooser.